sebastiano123-c/DroneIno/docs/README.md

 If you want to save *automatically* the PID parameters, you'll need to insert a SD card to store them, see the following paragraph.

+_Note 2:_ DroneIno signals the correct interpretation of the message with a led blinking.

 ### **SD card for data storage**
 You can also save your flight data on a SD card.
 All you need is:
 - a SD card formatted in FAT32 to put into your ESP32-CAM;